ray-project/ray/doc/source/ray-observability/ray-metrics.rst

   nginx.ingress.kubernetes.io/configuration-snippet: |
       add_header X-Frame-Options SAMEORIGIN always;

 When both Grafana and Ray cluster are on the same Kubernetes cluster, it is important to set `RAY_GRAFANA_HOST` to the external URL of the Grafana ingress.
-For successful embedding, `RAY_GRAFANA_HOST` needs to be accessible to both Ray cluster backend and Ray dashboard frontend: backend does the healthchecks and frontend embeds the dashboard.
+For successful embedding, `RAY_GRAFANA_HOST` needs to be accessible to both Ray cluster backend and Ray dashboard frontend:

+* On the backend, *Ray cluster head* does health checks on Grafana.
+Hence `RAY_GRAFANA_HOST` needs to be accessible in the Kubernetes pod which is running the head node.
+* When accessing *Ray dashboard* from the browser, frontend embeds Grafana dashboard using the URL specified in `RAY_GRAFANA_HOST`.
+Hence `RAY_GRAFANA_HOST` needs to be accessible from the browser as well.

 .. _system-metrics: